Vietnam.vn - Nền tảng quảng bá Việt Nam

 Why didn't Apple buy Ive's company?

-Some have questioned whether there is a scenario where Apple, rather than OpenAI, would acquire Ive’s company.
-As Bloomberg ’s Mark Gurman notes, this is unlikely given Apple’s history of making few major acquisitions under Tim Cook.
+Some have questioned whether there is a scenario where Apple, instead of OpenAI, would acquire Ive’s company.
+As Bloomberg ’s Mark Gurman notes, this is unlikely given Apple’s history under Tim Cook, which has been relatively quiet about major acquisitions.

-The iPhone maker tends to be reluctant to spend big money, rarely going above $3 billion for an acquisition, especially for a company that hasn't released any tangible products.
+The iPhone maker tends to be reluctant to spend large sums of money, rarely going above the $3 billion mark for an acquisition, especially for a company that hasn't released any tangible products.

 Furthermore, the fact that many of the designers and engineers at io Products, Jony Ive’s AI device development company, are former Apple employees could create an awkward situation.
 While Ive’s return could be reminiscent of Steve Jobs’ return after the NeXT acquisition, it remains a remote possibility for both parties.

-Ive and Altman also envisioned the device becoming an everyday necessity in people’s lives.
-Not a pair of bulky smart glasses, but a smart, compact, and convenient companion device that could be placed on a desk or easily slipped into a pocket.
+In addition, Ive and Altman cherished the ambition to turn this device into an essential item in everyone's daily life.
+This is not a bulky pair of smart glasses, but a smart, compact, convenient companion device that can be placed on a desk or easily slipped into a bag.

 Apple anh 2